You need results. To get results, you need to change.

 How a partner helps

 Regardless of what technology changes you’re making, relying solely on your internal team is unfair.
-Likely your developers have a large existing workload that's consuming their time and energy—and distracting them from activities that directly impact marketing goals.
+Likely your developers have a large existing workload, consuming their time and energy—and distracting them from activities that directly impact marketing goals.

 Look for a partner who specializes in client-centric recommendations and one who tests everything.
 They should strive to build solutions right the first time to keep you from wasting time and money later.